startalkIM/startalk-docker/README.md

   * Dockerfile version 3

-2. ```git clone git@github.com:startalkIM/startalk-docker.git```
+2. ```git clone git@github.com:startalkIM/startalk-docker.git && cd startalk-docker```
   It contains docker compose part and source part which have Dockerfile and code for each image in case you want to make some modifications.

 3. ```./startalkdockerctl init```
   **WARNING: For users in Windows, if you don't have sed command installed on your PC, we recommend install Git Bash (https://gitforwindows.org/) and then execute this script.**
   This script use sed command to correct IP in config files so that Startalk clients can reach the server.
-It also supports clean up the data and start docker- compose.
+It also supports clean up the data and start docker-compose.
 See ```./startalkdockerctl help```.

 4. ```./startalkdockerctl start```
   This equals docker-compose -d, it starts Startalk in background.

 5. Use PC client connect to the startalk-docker via navigation: http://${ip_you_provide}:8080/newapi/nck/qtalk_nav.qunar
   Download PC client from our website: [Download Page](https://i.startalk.im/home/#/download)